Grid Networking in Canada (2026): In-Wall PoE Switch Zone Cabling Guide

 Pattern at a Glance: One Cable In, Multiple Ports Out

-• The uplink lands on an Active POE-Jack® in-wall switch such as APOEJK2-WH, which splits that feed into multiple gigabit RJ45 ports.
+• The uplink lands on an in-wall PoE switch such as APOEJK2-WH, which presents multiple gigabit RJ45 ports locally.

-• Those ports can power and connect devices like laptops (via PoE-to-USB-C), VoIP phones, Wi-Fi APs, cameras, digital signage players and PoE touch panels.
+• Those ports can connect/power devices like VoIP phones, Wi-Fi APs, cameras, digital signage players, and PoE touch panels.
+For laptops and small devices, PoE-to-USB-C adapters (e.g., POEJK-USB) can be used where appropriate.

 Where This Pattern Fits in Canadian Buildings

-Most Canadian projects that adopt in-wall PoE switches are solving one of three problems: too much copper, too many desk switches or not enough power flexibility at the edge.
+Most Canadian projects that adopt in-wall PoE switching are solving one of three problems: too much copper, too many desk switches, or not enough edge power flexibility.

 Typical use cases

-• Desk pods and open offices: One Active POE-Jack® per 2–4 desks, feeding laptops (via POEJK-USB adapters), phones and an AP instead of four home runs per workstation.
+• Desk pods and open offices: One plate per 2–4 desks, feeding laptops (via POEJK-USB adapters where appropriate), phones and an AP instead of multiple long pulls.

-• TV walls and AV hubs: Hide the in-wall PoE switch behind displays with POEJK-DS1 Android signage players, HDMI-over-IP receivers and a local AP.
+• TV walls and AV hubs: Hide the plate behind displays with POEJK-DS1 players/receivers and a local AP.

-• Touch panels and control walls: Pair the pattern with PoE touch screens like POEJK-TOUCH10 for room booking or automation.
+• Touch panels and control walls: Pair with PoE touch screens like POEJK-TOUCH10 for room booking or automation.

-• Suites and MDUs: One POE-Jack® per suite or cluster instead of multiple drops back to a congested riser.
+• Suites and MDUs: One plate per suite/cluster instead of multiple home runs back to a congested riser.

-• Serious home offices and professional suites: Clean, multi-port plates instead of a desk switch and power strip jungle.
+• Serious home offices and professional suites: Clean, multi-port plates instead of a desk switch + power strip jungle.

 For building-type specific design patterns (riser relief, cabins, retrofits, etc.), see the scenario guides listed in More Resources.

-In-wall PoE switches work best when they are treated as part of your structured cabling, not as an afterthought.
-A few simple rules keep projects predictable:
+In-wall PoE switching works best when it’s treated as part of your structured cabling, not as an afterthought.
+These design defaults keep projects predictable:

-• For long or tricky paths where you cannot pull new Cat6e, combine this pattern with POEJK-2WIRE IP-over-coax/2-wire extenders.
+• For long or tricky paths where you cannot pull new cabling, combine this pattern with extenders such as POEJK-2WIRE where appropriate.

 PoE & Power Budgeting for In-Wall Switches